gjanco/mezmo-dd-marketplace/rollbar/README.md

 Visit the [Rollbar documentation](https://docs.rollbar.com/) for instructions on how to set Rollbar up.

+## Uninstallation

+First, cancel your subscription in Plan & Pricing.
+Rollbar will then reach out to confirm and disconnect your account.

 ## Support
 Feel free to [contact us](https://www.rollbar.com/support) for any questions or inquiries.